 Rapid unplanned urbanisation, unhealthy lifestyles (unhealthy diets, tobacco use, alcohol and lack of physical activity) and population aging drivee NCDs.
 Research is necessary to identify and understand risk factors better and develop approaches to mitigate these.
 South Asia countries often face a double burden of diseases, from infectious diseases and the growing prevalence of NCDs.
 In Sri Lanka, NCDs account for an estimated 75% of total deaths.

 NCDs are more than just a health problem but also a development challenge.
 Poverty is closely link to the prevalence of NCDs.
 The rise of NCDs threatens the progress towards the Sustainable Development Goals (SDGs), especially SDG.

-This workshop aims to consider the status for NCDs in South Asia within the context of the SDG targets.
-We want to identify the approaches that could:
+This workshop considered the status for NCDs in South Asia within the context of the SDG targets.
+We aimed to identify the approaches that could:

 - speed up progress in implementing existing tools

 - review opportunities to support increased research leadership